Each BENU Fountain Pen comes packaged in a dark gray box with 'BENU' imprinted in silver on its shimmery surface.

 Weighing merely 22g (or 0.7 ounces) and measuring 12.6cm in length with the cap on, the flashy and eye-catching body of the Blazing Gold Fountain Pen sparkles brightly with fragments of golden leaves and specks of glittering gold throughout. (which is great for those seeking a vibrant and flamboyantly stylish touch to their pen).
 As the body of this pen is handmade from transparent crystal resin, you may, on a closer look, see what's within through the gaps between the fragments and specks of gold.

-Similar to the Midsummer Bronze Pen, the Schmidt nib of the Blazing Gold Pen is made of gold plated stainless steel and comes in sizes of F, M and B (Fine, Medium and Bold respectively).
+Similar to the Midsummer Bronze Pen, the Schmidt nib of the Blazing Gold Pen is made of gold plated stainless steel and comes in sizes of F, M and B (Fine, Medium and Broad respectively).

 Mystical Green Silver

 Also weighing 22g with a total length of 12.6cm, the aventurescent resin body of the Mystical Green Silver Pen presents a captivating blend of opaque black with glittery waves of light green and silver.
 (This stylish beauty is my favorite out of the three!)